 While neither of these instances should warrant a mortgage fraud attorney, you may need one to protect yourself.

 Trends As Seen by Real Estate Fraud Lawyers

 Whether you talk to a Houston fraud lawyer or a real estate attorney all the way in New York, they’ll tell you that prosecutors seem to be taking advantage of innocent homeowners or sellers who had no intention of committing fraud.
 Mortgage fraud attorneys have become particularly worried over the number of people being charged with a crime simply because their financial situation changed after filing a home loan application.

-Another charge that’s becoming more common is referred to as a “Round-Robin trade.”
+Another charge that’s becoming more common is a “Round-Robin trade.”
 People engaged in this activity are trying to inflate the value of an asset, but in many cases, the government brings this charge forward simply because a person bought or sold a home to someone they know.
-This certainly isn’t a crime, but federal prosecutors have made cases with far less.
+Again, this isn’t a crime, but federal prosecutors have made cases with far less.

 The FBI called real estate fraud one of the fastest-growing white-collar crimes in America, so it’s easy to understand why they’re consistently trying to close cases.
 Unfortunately, innocent individuals are getting caught up in excessive prosecutorial zeal far more often than should be the case.

 What to Do If You’re Charged with Real Estate Fraud

 If you’ve already been charged, the first thing you need to do is contact a real estate fraud lawyer immediately.
 Legal professionals can look at the specifics of your case and figure out the best course of action.
 Regardless of what federal prosecutors say about your actions, showing that there was a lack of intent to defraud is all that’s necessary for an acquittal.